19hours/sg-statutes/Acts/Women’s Charter.md

 ### Correction of errors

+43\.—(1) If the Registrar is satisfied by statutory declaration or otherwise that any entry in the State Marriage Register, or in any record or information contained in the State Marriage Register, is erroneous in form or substance, the Registrar may correct the error.

-43\.—(1) If the Registrar is satisfied by statutory declaration or otherwise that any entry relating to a marriage is erroneous in form or substance, he may, in the presence of the persons married, or, if they are absent, in the presence of 2 credible witnesses, correct the error by ruling through any entry in the certificate of marriage which is erroneous and making the correct entry therein.
+(2) If the Registrar is satisfied by statutory declaration or otherwise that any entry in a certificate of marriage is erroneous in form or substance, the Registrar may, in the presence of the persons married or, if those persons are absent, in the presence of 2 credible witnesses, correct the error by ruling through that entry and making the correct entry in the certificate of marriage.

-[30/96]
+(3) Where subsection (2) applies —

-(2) The Registrar or the Deputy Registrar shall sign and date the correction made in the certificate of marriage.
+(a) the Registrar must sign and date the correction made in the certificate of marriage; and

-[30/96]

-(3) Every entry made under subsection (1) shall be attested by the witnesses in whose presence it was made.
+(b) the entry made under subsection (2) must be attested by the witnesses in whose presence it was made.

-### Inspection and search

-44\.—(1) Every marriage register and index kept by the Registrar under the provisions of this Act shall be open to inspection upon payment of the prescribed fee by any person applying to inspect the same.

-(2) The Registrar shall upon payment of the prescribed fee furnish to any person requiring the same a copy of any entry certified under his hand and seal of office.

-### Proof
+[Act 7 of 2016 wef 01/07/2016]

+44\.
+[Repealed by Act 7 of 2016 wef 01/07/2016]

 45\.
-Every marriage register kept by the Registrar or a Deputy Registrar under the provisions of this Act and any copy of any entry therein certified under his hand and seal of office to be a true copy or extract shall be prima facie evidence in all courts and tribunals in Singapore of the dates and acts contained or set out in such marriage register, copy or extract.
+[Repealed by Act 7 of 2016 wef 01/07/2016]

 ## PART VI